cpcitor/color-flood-for-amstrad-cpc/README.md

     make cdt    # Tape file for emulator, can be converted to audio. make wav    # Generate audio file (also voc au)
 ```

-#### If you already have a working [cpc-dev-tool-chain](https://github.com/cpcitor/cpc-dev-tool-chain)

-If you already have a copy of [cpc-dev-tool-chain](https://github.com/cpcitor/cpc-dev-tool-chain), you can avoid automatic fetch+compile of another one.

-Use the configure script to tell where it is:

-    ./configure_cdtc_build_tree.sh /path/to/cpc-dev-tool-chain

-You can also

-    /path/to/cpc-dev-tool-chain/cdtc-project-setup.sh .